hpk42/muacrypt/doc/index.rst

 - `Autocrypt Level 1 compliant functionality
   <https://github.com/hpk42/py-autocrypt/milestone/1>`_ for use by mail user agents (MUAs)

-- integrate with re-mailers and other specialized server-side mail agents
+- integrate with mailman3 and other server-side mailing software

 - provide support for debugging error cases, easy deployment of fixes